ndrahmani/manim.dev/resources.md

 ![Manim decision flowchart](/assets/img/manim_flowchart.svg)
 {: refdef}

-This advice here comes from Grant Sanderson, the creator of Manim, himself.
+This advice comes from Grant Sanderson, the creator of Manim, himself.
 [Click here](/do-you-need-manim#grants-advice) to watch what he has to say.

 ### Reaching out to a developer